alchemycodelab/alchemy-student-projects/Fall-2020-Cohort/Foundations-I.md

 # Alchemy Class Projects - Fall 2020 Cohort

 ## Foundations I
 First one week sprint, from concept through delivery, after week 3 in the program.
-Focus was vanilla JS and teams built this working remotely.
+Focus was vanilla JS, HTML and CSS, and teams built this working remotely.
 ___

  ### Octogotchi